ember-learn/guides-source/guides/v3.4.0/models/index.md

 Many developers choose to use Ember Data, a powerful set of tools for formatting requests, normalizing responses, and efficiently managing a local cache of data.
-Since it is a widely-used, officially supported library, Ember Data is considered best practice for most applications.
 The Ember Data library is included by default for applications generated with the Ember CLI; however, if you do not wish to use it, it can easily be removed by removing the `ember-data` entry from `package.json`.